MelonKony/millmint/content/utopia/draft.vekllei.md

 ✿ See also: *[On Moneylessness](/news/essays/moneylessness/)*
 {{</hint>}}

-Vekllei has a hybrid moneyless system called *commons*, in which money is not used in daily life.
+The Commonwealth has a hybrid moneyless system called *commons*, in which money is not used in daily life.
 In the place of money, the commons system exists as a series of social economies and usufructs[^1].
 Rather than purchasing products as consumers, staples like food and clothing are subsidised by groups of companies known as [*bureaus*](/bureaus/).
 Everything else is produced in the colloquial moneyless market, often unreliably.

 Money is used in a seperate industrial and financial market called the *financialised commons*.
 In this market, Vekllei uses two currencies known as [*Vekllei*](/utopia/society/state/finance/#vekllei-crown-vk) and [*Government Crowns*](/utopia/society/state/finance/#government-crown-ak), used by the government, industry and foreigners to interact with the Vekllei economy and purchase securities and financial indstruments.
 Money is also used as a means of exchange between Commonwealth republics as a privilege of the state.